i18next/i18next-scanner/README.md

 ```

 ### customTransform
-The optional `customTransform` function is provided as the 2nd argument.
+The optional `customTransform` function is provided as the 2nd argument for the transform stream API.
 It must have the following signature: `function (file, encoding, done) {}`.
 A minimal implementation should call the `done()` function to indicate that the transformation is done, even if that transformation means discarding the file.
 For example:
 ```js
 var scanner = require('i18next-scanner');